Kyle-Hoekstra/CS-410-Assmt-2/README.md

 Added a linear interpolation light element to simulate lightning albeit a bit crudely

-Working on adding a dot product element for enemies to determine if character is close to do something(maybe another sound effect)
+Working on adding a dot product element for the main camera to try and make it stay always behind John Lemon